AccelerateHS/accelerate/README.md

 ### accelerate-examples

 The [accelerate-examples][accelerate-examples] package provides a range of computational kernels and a few complete applications.
-To install these from Hackage, issue `cabal install accelerate-examples`.
 The examples include:

   * An implementation of [canny edge detection][wiki-canny]
   * An interactive [mandelbrot set][wiki-mandelbrot] generator